fqantonio/GoingInductive/README.md

 # RESULTS

 The next two tables present a resume of the **results**, only for the most **robust and reliable sample** used in this work, in spite of the fact that the sample is much large.
-So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect, nor the problem of using the less numbered entrances of the junior high students sample.
+So, they show results about the JUNIOR sample for SCHOOL 1, which means not having the school effect [^5], nor the problem of using the less numbered entrances of the junior high students sample.

-The variables used in the sample:
+The description of the **variables** used in the sample:
 ID: Identification entry row data;
 DATE: year of the sample: it belongs, actually to 2003/2004, lective year;
 SCHOOL: categorical variable, 0 and 1, represent two schools, identified by 0 (till 2008) and 1 (after 2009);